 You need to know when they reduce items.
-This can vary from store to store and maybe even day to day.
-Tell them you’re on a budget and how much you adore their store and want to be a loyal customer (flattery gets you everywhere), but you need to be a savvy shopper and you would appreciate it if they could help make that easier.
+Tell them you’re on a budget and how much you adore their store and want to be a loyal customer (flattery gets you everywhere), but you need to be a savvy shopper, and you would appreciate it if they could help make that easier.

 Most people get confused by the different dates that appear on the packaging.
 To summarise:

 - Best before date – this is more about the quality of the product than how safe it is to eat.